| | |

 for scientific purposes.
 This is the only place in ROK where this old-style smelting is done.
 He uses the same smelting methods

 as the ancient (Paekje) process 1500 years ago.
+Though

 what appears to be bloom (ash and slag mix) can be found in his workshop, his blast furnaces are sufficiently hot such that